What’s Behind Perfectionism?

 Not long into my search, I discovered the 3 P’s, (personalization, permanent, pervasive) by Martin Seligman, a renowned psychologist and this helped me begin to unpack my grief.
 Positive psychology and learning resilience are the tools Dr. Seligman is teaching about.

 When we personalize the loss, we take on the belief that we are to blame and are somehow at fault.
 Pervasive is the belief that our grief will effect and spill over into every area of our lives.
-Permanent is the fear that how we are feeling in the moment will continue and we will always feels this way.
+Permanent is the fear that how we are feeling in the moment will continue and we will always feel this way.

 Sheryl Sandberg (COO Facebook) would go on to use the 3 P’s in her own healing journey after the death of her husband.
 She later gave a commencement speech to graduating students on how they could use them to navigate their own challenges.